jJosephM/SkyrmionDome/README.md

 2)  Surprisingly the height of the split seems independent of the height of the dome!
 Check this, try making the film 300nm and the dome 200nm

 3)  Figure out in-slurm script variables to reduce possibility of inconsistent core usage on the cluster
-4)  Also see about Github readme markup language
+4)  Also read up on Markdown to make this thing prettier

 Here's a composite of a dome at various depths
 ![compositeSkyrmionDepth](https://user-images.githubusercontent.com/74024926/151843302-36616cc4-1cac-46bd-99ac-640567006241.png)